June 27, 2020

 Digging out that dock area involved saving a chipmunk who has been down there a long time without any way to escape.
 That little guy is now happily digging holes in our lawn!

-The rocks in the dock area meant that the back corner of the docks had a large pool of standing water and this was amazing for the four frogs who took up residence there and probably a few million mosquitos.
+The rocks in the dock area meant that the back corner of the docks had a large pool of standing water and this was amazing for the four frogs who took up residence there and probably a few million mosquitoes.
 By opening up a path for water to get to that back corner, I have destroyed their happy home of fetid water and algae.
 As of yesterday all of them appear to have moved on.

-I would like to say that they moved on to a new home, but I have also discovered that these waters are being scoured by at least two Northern Watersnakes.
+I would like to say that the frogs moved on to a new home, but I have also discovered that these waters are being scoured by at least two Northern Watersnakes.
 Now for all of you who may be afraid of snakes, these snakes don’t really bite, and are so afraid of humans that I had difficulty getting a photograph from dozens of feet away.

 This picture (below) shows two interesting things.
 First, I took this picture very, very close to where the picture of the frogs was taken; implying that the frogs may have become food for the snakes.
 (Nature is very unforgiving, so no, I don’t feel bad).
 The other thing is that in the time it took for me to take the picture below you can see the ripples in the water, but the head of the snake had already turned, underwater and was near it’s tail.
 That snake was gone in less than one second, once it saw me taking the picture.
 It really doesn’t want to be anywhere near a human, so no worries about swimming around here.